Community profiles sponsored by

 That support has grown alongside the district, with the Bentonville Schools Foundation adding a grant program for students this year.
 Students can apply for grants for everything from athletic equipment and travel to projects like starting a tutoring program or creating an app.

-Funding for these grants comes from individual giving campaigns, fundraising events, and corporate and business sponsorships.
+Funding for these grants comes from donations, fundraising events, and business sponsorships.

 “We live in a really wonderful area that sees those needs and goes, ‘Okay, how do we solve that?’
 How do we bridge the gap for people to be the most successful they can be, and create a place of excellence and giving back?”
 Cozens said.
 “What this does in return is boost our workforce coming out of high school.”